-(ii) Credit quality of loans and advances
+(ii) Credit quality of loans and advances and placements with banks

-As at 31 December 2019 and 2018, all placements with banks were neither past due nor impaired.
+As at 31 December 2020 and 2019, all placements with banks were neither past due nor impaired.
 Note 16(e) provides information on credit quality of the loans and advances to customers.